SWIFTSIM/swiftsim/doc/RTD/source/AnalysisTools/index.rst

 The command ``tools/make_cell_hierarchy.sh cell_hierarchy_0000_*.csv`` merges the files at time step 0 together and generates the file ``cell_hierarchy.html`` that contains the graph and can be read with your favorite web browser.

+With most web browsers, you cannot access the files directly.
+If it is the case, the cells will never appear (but everything else should be fine).
-With chrome, you cannot access the files directly, you will need to either access them through an existing server (e.g. public http provided by your university) or install ``npm`` and then run the following commands
+To solve this problem, you will need to either access them through an existing server (e.g. public http provided by your university) or install ``npm`` and then run the following commands

 .. code-block:: bash